WICG/address-autofill/README.md

 The event does not bubble and is not cancelable.

 The event's `values` property maps each element to value to be autofilled.
+If the element is a checkbox or radio button, the value is a `boolean`; otherwise it is a `string`.
 It is not guaranteed that the element actually has that value after the autofill.
 Examples where the value may differ after the autofill include: an event handler changes or removes the element;